otabuzzman/SwiftRTOW/README.md

 **Change viewer position**

-Dragging moves the viewer around.
-A magnify gesture changes the viewer's distance.
+Tap in render view to open controls view.
+Press the location button to enter change viewer position mode.
+Apply a drag gesture to move the viewer around.
+The boldly outlined finder rectangle indicates the new position.
+Use a magnify gesture to change viewer's distance.
+The pale-colored finder changes its size accordingly.

 **Change camera direction**

-Dragging changes the camera direction.
+Tap in render view to open controls view.
+Press the camera button to enter change camera direction mode.
+Use drag to change  camera direction.
+The pale-colored finder rectangle 3D-rotates accordingly.
 The rotate gesture rolls the camera around its direction axis.
+The boldly outlined finder rectangle rotates accordingly.

 **Change camera optics**

-Dragging, rotating, and magnifying change aperture, focus distance, and field of view respectively.
+Tap in render view to open controls view.
+Press the lens button to enter change camera optics mode.
+Drag changes aperture yielding blur.
+The boldly outlined finder rectangle indicates the effect by gradually applying a transparent filled overlay.
+The magnify gesture changes the field of view.
+The effect is the same as changing the viewer's distance.
+Therefore the indication by the pale-colored finder rectangle is the same as well, that is it changes its size accordingly.
+Apply a rotate gesture to change depth of field (focus distance).
+The diameter of the thin-lined circle inside the boldly outlined rectangle reflects the set value: the smaller the diameter the farther away is the focus.

 A long press on the render view yields the current image to be saved in a Photos album named SwitRTOW.